PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Introduction

+In this paper, we overcome these challenges and introduce \textbf{PriorDrive}, a novel framework designed to directly and unifiedly integrate diverse vectorized prior maps into various mapping models, fully leveraging their respective strengths and complementary information.
+We propose a Unified Vector Encoder (UVE) that encodes various vector data and captures fine-grained vector information.
+It can extract fixed-length instance-level and point-level features from variable-length vectors.
+Additionally, we introduce for the first time a point-level and segment-level pre-training paradigm specifically tailored for vector data, aiming to enhance the model's understanding and representation of vector.
+Concurrently, we propose a hybrid prior representation (HPQuery) to represent all elements, facilitating the integration of unified vector features into mapping models.
+Experiments on nuScenes, Argoverse 2 and OpenLane-V2 demonstrate that PriorDrive is plug-and-play, seamlessly applicable to diverse online mapping models and vector tasks with significant performance improvements.

-In summary, our contributions are as follows: \begin{itemize} \item We introduce a unified vector encoder (UVE) that effectively encodes various vector data through a dual encoding mechanism: the Intra-Vector Encoder captures fine local features, while the Inter-Vector Encoder fuses global context information. \item We propose a pre-training paradigm for vector data that learns the prior distribution of vector data by adding Gaussian noise or mask at the segment and point levels and reconstructing the entire vector map. \item We propose a hybrid prior representation (HPQuery) to represent all elements and a PriorDrive framework with vector prior maps to addresses the limitations of single-perception.
-Our comprehensive evaluation on nuScenes dataset demonstrates that our PriorDrive significantly enhances the performance of online mapping models. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We introduce a unified vector encoder that effectively captures diverse vector attributes and enables encoding of variable-length vectors into fixed-length features through fused prior embedding and dual encoding mechanism. \item We first proposed a point-level and segment-level pre-training paradigm for vector data, effectively capturing prior distribution and mitigating noise in historical maps. \item We propose a hybrid prior representation (HPQuery) to represent all elements and a PriorDrive framework with various vector prior maps to address the limitations of single-perception.
+Our comprehensive evaluation demonstrates that PriorDrive is plug-and-play and significantly enhances the online mapping models. \end{itemize}